+Not all the purchasers actually lived on their land at the start.
+Some, however, used ex-army huts then being sold off by Ministry of Munitions after war, possibly coming from a sale at Shornecliffe on 25 February 1920.
 Four of these huts were cut in half and then brought up on carts, three going into Iffin Lane ('The Bungalow', 'Fairview' and 'Orchard View').
 There was also one in the bottom part of New House Road, which was later replaced as were those in Iffin.
-More orthodox houses followed in the early 1920s, built by the Southfields, the

-Comment [CHC2]: Insert from Thanington PDF 6The'Bungalow 'in Iffin Lane and 7|: Another very early house in New House lLane Tolputts, the Tuckers (in Greenlands) and, later the Hoares.
+More orthodox houses followed in the early 1920s, built by the Southfields, the Tolputts, the Tuckers (in Greenlands) and, later the Hoares.
 By 1930 there were about 18 houses in New House Road (as it was initially called), including some in what is now the Close, and rather fewer in Iffin, although this seems to have developed first.
+Some of these were built on slices of the original plots, and increasingly the land sold off was that fronting on to the Lane.